Qucs/qucs-help/Readme.md

   - translations are merged

-  - **it is important not to lose any translation**
+  - **it is important to check that translation are not being lost**

-  - MO files are generated and updated on the repository
+  - MO files are generated and updated on the repository (needed by ReadTheDocs)

-- Update the visibility of the release branch on [ReadTheDocs Qucs-Help](http://qucs-help.readthedocs.org/en/qucs-0.0.18/)
+- Add Qucs-help (HTML or PDF) into Qucs for distribution

-- Add Qucs-help (HTML or PDF) to Qucs for distribution
+- Synchronize with Qucs release

-- Prodeed with Qucs package release
+- Switch merge release branch into `master`, tag, delete release branch.

-- Switch back to `master` and start with new documentation and corrections.
+- Update the visibility of the release branch on [ReadTheDocs Qucs-Help](http://qucs-help.readthedocs.org/en/0.0.18/)

 Setup